Contact Center Hours

 Q: Will my transaction categories and charts carry over to the new system?

 A: No. You will need to re-categorize your items.
-You may want to print a copy of your current charts and categories before April 23.
 The good news is that the new system offers expanded capabilities, such as the ability to consolidate information from your outside accounts within Money Manager so you can view your entire financial picture in one place.

 Q: Will account alerts still be available?

 A: Yes.
 Plus, they will arrive in near real time instead of the previous once-a-day notices.
 If you wish to set time parameters for alerts, uncheck the "Send Immediately" box and select the time you prefer to receive the alert.
 You may set each alert separately.

 Q: Will my Bill Pay change?